pankhuridata/15_days_of_sql/Day_7/readme.md

 | Chris Hemsworth    | Thor             | Thor            | YouTube   | 400000    | 100   | 9.10            | 20000     | 1200         |
 | Mark Ruffalo       | Bruce Banner     | Hulk            | Twitter   | 200000    | 80    | 5.30            | 6000      | 400          |

+- Handling Multiple Conditions with CASE Statement in SELECT Statement <br/>
+We can create groups using multiple conditions in the CASE statement.
 ``` sql
 SELECT
   actor,